 According to the Connecticut Seafood Council, "One way to find some fresh shad and shad roe is to drive along the lower Connecticut River Valley between Middletown and Haddam on Route 154.
 Just watch for the signs, and you can find either fresh shad to take home and cook or a restaurant featuring this fish."

-And if you're really into shad, you'll want to plan a Sunday daytrip to the Haddam Shad Museum--it's open Sundays from 10 a.m. until 3 p.m. from mid-April through mid-June (April 7 through June 9 in 2013) and at other times during the year by appointment.
+And if you're really into shad, you'll want to plan a Sunday daytrip to the Haddam Shad Museum--it's open Sundays from 10 a.m. until 3 p.m. from mid-April through mid-June (April 6 through mid-June in 2014) and at other times during the year by appointment.
 The museum is at 212 Saybrook Road, Higganum, Connecticut.
 Call 860-267-0388 for more information and to confirm hours of operation before you go.

-And you definitely won't want to miss Windsor, Connecticut's 59th annual Shad Derby Day --Saturday, May 18, 2013 from 10 a.m. to 4 p.m. on the Green in Windsor, Connecticut.
+And you definitely won't want to miss Windsor, Connecticut's 60th annual Shad Derby Day --Saturday, May 17, 2014 from 9 a.m. to 4 p.m. on the Green in Windsor, Connecticut.
 The day of events features food, family activities and a free parade where you can see the Shad Derby Queen!
 For more parade information, contact the Windsor Jaycees via email at firstname.lastname@example.org.
-Other Shad Derby events scheduled for May 2013 include a Family Fishing Derby on May 10, the Shad Derby Masonic Lobster Fest on May 3 and a 5K Road Race on May 18.
+Other Shad Derby events scheduled for May 2014 include a Family Fishing Derby and the Shad Derby Masonic Lobster Fest on May 9 and an Arts & Crafts Festival on May 10.